 Study what the role entails and its requirements.
 If you’re working with a recruiter, have them fill you in on all relevant details.
 Go to the interview with a keen understanding of expectations regarding the position.

-Prepare to talk about how your experience and success specifically matches the open role and what value you can bring to the company as a future employee.
+Prepare to talk about how your experience and success specifically match the open role and what value you can bring to the company as a future employee.
 Speak confidently about your accomplishments and potential value.
 If you don’t tell them about your achievements and sell yourself on why you’re a great fit … then who will?
-Don’t make false statements about your skill set or knowledge, this will surely backfire!
-But be sure to showcase yourself in the best way possible to make a good impression.
+But don’t make false statements about your skill set or experience; showcase yourself in the best way possible to make a good impression.

 You may not know the exact questions your interviewer will bring up; prepare for what you may potentially be asked.
 Be ready to talk about yourself, why you want to work at the company, your interest in and understanding of the open position, your past responsibilities, strengths and weaknesses, and major challenges you handled.
 Show the value you can bring to the department and company overall.
 Ask a friend to practice with you.
 Read more here: Job Q&A From the Trenches: “Where Will I Be in 5 Years?”
 Interview Answers